 Skip to main content

-10 helpful tips to keep bugs out of your apartment or condo
+11 helpful tips to keep bugs out of your apartment or condo

 Keep bugs out of your home without calling the exterminator

-Cleaning your apartment might be enough to keep your place looking nice, but it may not be enough to keep pesky bugs from making your home their home.
-Keeping bugs out of an apartment or condo is a different game than keeping them out of a house.
-When you live in an apartment building or condo that’s part of a larger unit, bugs can quickly come from community spaces into your space.
-If your neighbors have habits that attract bugs, it doesn’t take much for those critters to come into your rooms, too.
+Cleaning your apartment will keep your place looking nice, but it may not be enough to keep pesky bugs from making your home their home.
+Keeping bugs out of an apartment or condo is much different from keeping them out of a house.
+When you live in an apartment building or condo that’s part of a larger unit, bugs can quickly enter your space from community spaces.
+So if your neighbors have habits that attract bugs, it doesn’t take much for those critters to come into your rooms, too.

 Your apartment or condo location can also contribute to the number of bugs in your living area, such as if your apartment is near the woods or close to the outdoor dumpsters.
 Also, apartment complexes and condos often have several entrances, which increase the chances insects have to get into your home.

-Related Videos
+Recommended Videos

 Cockroaches, ants, centipedes, spiders, and silverfish are among the most common pests people find in their homes, but they’re certainly not the only ones.
-So, exactly how do you keep bugs out of your apartment?
-We’ve found 10 helpful tips to keep your apartment or condo bug-free — check them out below.

 1. Check all the entrances

-Ensuring all the entrances to your apartment or condo are bugproof means checking more than just the entrances humans can fit through.
+Ensuring all the entrances to your apartment or condo are bug-proof means checking more than just the entrances humans can fit through.
 Make sure all windows, walls, and pipes that bugs use as highways are sealed and have no cracks.
 This is especially important if your apartment or condo is older.
 If the window frames are old, they often start to separate and crack, leaving tiny access points for insects.
 Old doors tend to have a weatherstrip that is warped or broken, which leaves space for bugs to enter.
 Even if your doors and windows have screens, if the screens are old, they will likely have tears in them that allow bugs access to your house.

 Fixing cracks in window frames, walls, or pipes can be done with clear caulk or silicone.
-Replacing old weatherstripping is relatively simple and will work wonders for keeping bugs, and cold air, out of your apartment or condo.
+Replacing old weatherstripping is relatively simple and will work wonders for keeping bugs and cold air out of your apartment or condo.
 Screens can be replaced at most local hardware stores and help reduce the number of bugs in your home significantly.

 Man cleaning kitchen counter